richirikken/the-new-pope/README.md

 - [Oddschecker: Next Pope Odds (as of April 29, 2025)](https://www.oddschecker.com/insight/specials/20250421-next-pope-odds-who-is-favourite-to-succeed-francis)
 - Public biographical data and sources under open licenses

+## Data Avaiablilty

+Data can be found her, please cite:
+Heidler, R. (2025).
+The New Pope: Data Science Analysis of the 2025 Papal Conclave [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.15383307

 ---

 ## 🛠️ Tools and Technologies Used